-- Returns to Rahal Letterman Lanigan Racing, with whom he first raced in 2012, for his fourth season with the team.
+- Returns to Rahal Letterman Lanigan Racing, with whom he first raced in 2012, for his fifth season with the team.

 INDY CAR CAREER